blurstudio/sublime_debugger-NukeUI/adapter/python/README.md

-All credit for debugpy package goes to Microsoft, at https://github.com/microsoft/debugpy.
+All credit for debugpy and ptvsd packages goes to Microsoft, at https://github.com/microsoft/debugpy.